saeidKhoobdell/ComputerVisionBootcamp/README.md

 Feel free to delve into this notebook to understand how to build and train CNN models for image classification tasks using TensorFlow and Keras.

+## Model Performance Analysis

+Analyze the performance of your machine learning models with these code examples:

+- [kerasModelPerformance.ipynb](https://github.com/saeidKhoobdell/ComputerVisionBootcamp/blob/main/kerasModelPerformance.ipynb): Explore model performance metrics, including confusion matrices and classification reports, for TensorFlow and Keras models.

+- [modelPerformanceAnalysis.ipynb](https://github.com/saeidKhoobdell/PyTorch-MNIST-CNN-Classifier/blob/main/modelPerformanceAnalysis.ipynb): Analyze model performance metrics, such as confusion matrices and classification reports, for PyTorch models.

+These notebooks provide insights into how to evaluate your models and identify areas for improvement.

 Happy learning!